 -

-Cushions: feather/foam/fiber/pocket-spring seat; feather/fiber back; webbing suspension; 2 pillows included
+Cushions: feather, foam, fiber, and pocket-spring seat; feather and fiber back; webbing suspension; 2 pillows included

 -